publiccodenet/about/activities/communication/community-discussions.md

 ## Purpose

-The forum is a space for our community to talk publicly about topics that does not naturally fit anywhere else.
+The forum is a space for our community to talk publicly about topics that do not naturally fit anywhere else.

 ## When to not use the forum